-Due to data unavailability for some countries, the reference period varies: for Germany and Romania, data covers 2017-2021; for the UK 2018-2021; for Ireland 2018-2022; for Denmark, 2020-2022, and for the Netherlands, 2017-2020.
+Due to data unavailability for some countries, the reference period varies: for Germany and Romania, data covers 2017-2021; for the UK 2018-2021; for Ireland 2018-2022; for Denmark, 2020-2022; and for the Netherlands, 2017-2020.
 Data on China does not include Hong Kong for Romania, Portugal, Lithuania and Slovakia.
-DEED (BMD4), data retrieved Oct-Nov 2024. % was calculated based on FDI positions (total) in USD, all economic activities, for the period 2017-2022.
+DECD (BMD4), data retrieved Oct-Nov 2024. % was calculated based on FDI positions (total) in USD, all economic activities, for the period 2017-2022.
 Data on China include Hong Kong.
-For Bulgaria, Romania, and the EU aggregate, source: Eurostat (BPM6), with SPEs excluded. % was calculated based on the net Inward and outward FDI positions in EUR, based on Immediate countrieputs, errors all FDI activities.
+For Bulgaria, Romania, and the EU aggregate, source: Eurostat (BPM6), with SPEs excluded. % was calculated based on the net inward and outward FDI positions in EUR, based in immediate countrepart, across all FDI activities.

-Table: Elcano Royal Institute - Source: OECD and Eurostat - Created with Datawropper
+Table: Elcano Royal Institute + Source: OECD and Eurostat - Created with Datawrapper